For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 Yes, our teachers are a fundamental part of our school.
 Parents can have confidence that Keystone's high school teachers will help their children achieve their potential.

-Keyston's high school faculty members are all certified teachers with an average of seven years of instructional experience.
-More than 50 percent of Keyston's high school faculty members have earned master's or doctoral degrees in education or areas of instructional specialty.
+Keystone's high school faculty members are all certified teachers with an average of seven years of instructional experience.
+More than 50 percent of Keystone's high school faculty members have earned master's or doctoral degrees in education or areas of instructional specialty.
 More than 85 percent of Keystone's high school faculty members are "highly-qualified" as determined by the criteria established in the federal No Child Left Behind Act.